phax/ph-oton/README.md

 Note: prior to v8.2.5 the Maven groupId was `com.helger`.

 ## News and noteworthy

+* v8.3.2 - work in progress
+    * Updated to FineUploader 5.16.2
 * v8.3.1 - 2021-08-05
     * Updated to Jetty 9.4.43
     * Updated to ph-web 9.6.1